To make an inquiry or report a water quality issue, please see our Access Westminster Frequently Asked Questions site.

 The Water Quality Laboratory scientists routinely sample Standley Lake, Clear Creek, the diversion canals and the distributions system to check for bacteria and other possible contaminants that could affect either human health or the drinking water treatment process.

 The laboratory at the Semper Water Treatment Facility is certified to analyze drinking water for some of the federal Safe Drinking Water Act requirements.
-In 2007 over 2,260 samples were collected and analyzed for a total of over 17,500 analytical results in order to assess the city’s water quality.

 Learn more: Water Quality Report.